There are a few things to consider when choosing an intermittent fasting method besides thinking about which one works the best for weight loss.

 Working out can increase your appetite so having a fasting window that ends right after your workout instead of the following day can curve that increase and save you the torture.

-Choose to fast during hours when you’re the most active and if you workout, and know you still tend to deal with hunger and increased appetite, plan to end your fast afterwards.
+Choose to fast during hours when you’re the most active and if you workout, and know you still tend to deal with hunger and increased appetite, plan to end your fast afterward.

 Latest weight loss tips